1960-1979 Timeline

 1962

-The Beechworth Scout Hall is erected in Centennial Park – the grounds of the former Ovens Goldfields Hospital at 13 Church Street.
-The Beechworth Scouts had commenced in 1925, holding their scout meetings in various locations throughout Beechworth over the years including the Fire Brigade Hall and, from 1957, at the Serviceman’s Memorial Hall.
+The Beechworth Scout Hall is erected in Centennial Park – the grounds of the former Ovens Goldfields Hospital – at 13 Church Street.
+The Beechworth Scouts had commenced in 1925, holding their scout meetings in various locations throughout Beechworth over the years including the Beechworth Fire Station (the Fire Brigade Hall) on Camp Street (below) and at Walter Joseph Edwards’ Auction Mart on Ford Street.
+From 1957 their meetings are held to the scouts at the Serviceman’s Memorial Hall.
 The new hall will become the new permanent home of the 1st Beechworth Scout Group, and they are still there today.

 1962